rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 As you can notice the Service of the router-internal-default that only has the ClusterIP service.
 ClusterIP Service exposes the Service on a cluster-internal IP.
 This value makes the Service only reachable from within the cluster.

-On the other hand the Route Sharding Custom Ingress Controlled created two Services, a ClusterIP and a NodePort, because the hostNetwork is enabled, and the OpenShift Routers needsto be accessible in away (through the NodePort and not with HostNetwork).
+On the other hand, the Route Sharding Custom Ingress Controller created two Services, a ClusterIP and a NodePort, because hostNetwork is not enabled, and the OpenShift Routers need to be accessible in some way (through the NodePort instead of HostNetwork).

-Remember that the NodePort is used to make the service accessible from outside of the cluster opening a static port on each Node's.
+Remember that the NodePort is used to make the service accessible from outside of the cluster opening a static port on each Node.

 * If we check the router-internal-custom ClusterIP service in detail we can see the endpoints of the pods, that are in the pod Network instead of the hostNetwork